kodus/chrome-logger/README.md

 $logger->notice("awesome sauce!");
 ```

-Assuming you have a PSR-7 `ResponseInterface` instance, such as in a middleware stack, you can populate
+Using a PSR-7 compliant `ResponseInterface` instance, such as in a middleware stack, you can populate
 the Response as follows:

 ```php
 $response = $logger->writeToResponse($response);
 ```

+Or just add an instance of the included PSR-15 `ChromeLoggerMiddleware` to the top of your middleware stack.

 If you're not using PSR-7, emitting the headers old-school is also possible with `ChromeLogger::emitHeader()`.